mimoo/FirefoxTimeTracker/README.md

 * Is storing the logs in an object the best way?
 It seems cumbersome to declare a new object for the date and a new object for the host everytime

-## Detect inactivity

-the plugin should stop logging if the user has been on the same page for more than 5 minutes without moving his mouse or hitting any keys. **I can't seem to capture mousemove or keydown since I can't use "document" or "window"**.
-So right now I'm considering the user idled if the page stays open more than 5 minutes.

 ## Dected when browser is in foreground

 Maybe the "active" var is not correctly handled.
 Check for "foreground" here: http://mxr.mozilla.org/mozilla-central/source/mobile/android/chrome/content/browser.js#5445